plumed/ports/README.md

 but that the path of libplumedKernel.dylib in the macports tree is hardcoded.
 As a consequence:

-- If gromacs is run with `PLUMED_KERNEL` unset (or set to empty), then the macports plumed is used.
+- If gromacs is run with `PLUMED_KERNEL` environment variable unset (or set to empty), then the macports plumed is used.

-- If gromacs is run with `PLUMED_KERNEL` pointing to another instance of the plumed library, the other instance is used.
+- If gromacs is run with `PLUMED_KERNEL` environment variable pointing to another instance of the plumed library, the other instance is used.

 Also notice that gromacs should be compiled using the same compiler